davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 data class Profile(val name: String)
 ```

-The use case needs to get the data from somewhere.
+The use case needs to get this data from somewhere.
 "Get data from somewhere", you say?
 Sounds like we need a repository:

 ```kt
 interface ProfileRepository {